-Arsenal, Manchester United, Liverpool, Newcastle United and Chelsea have all seen title races affected by injuries during the Premier League era.
+Arsenal, Manchester United, Liverpool, Newcastle United and Chelsea have all suffered from injuries which have affected title challenges during the Premier League era.

 In an ideal world, every title race would be decided by moments of individual or collective brilliance rather than the misfortune of others.